A microphysically inspired approach to dark matter-dark energy interactions: first bounds on dark-sector scattering cross sections

 The dark energy component $\phi$ is assumed to be a dynamical field rather than a strict cosmological constant.
 This assumption is essential, as a vacuum energy term does not support particle-like excitations or number--changing interactions.
 In this framework, $\phi$ may be interpreted as a light scalar field or condensate, capable of participating in local interactions while maintaining an effective equation of state close to $w \simeq -1$ at the background level.
 The interaction considered here therefore excludes models in which dark energy is exactly constant or purely geometric in origin.

 It is important to emphasize that not all dark-sector interactions are compatible with the present framework.
-Linear decay channels, such as $\chi \rightarrow \phi$ or $\phi \rightarrow \chi$, are explicitly excluded by this $Q$ interaction and other forms of $Q$ must be used, as they would lead to qualitatively different phenomenology.
+Linear decay channels, such as $\chi \rightarrow \phi$ or $\phi \rightarrow \chi$, are explicitly excluded, as they are not collisional and would generate a qualitatively different $Q\propto\bar\rho$ phenomenology.
 Likewise, interaction terms proportional to a single power of the energy density do not arise from local $2\!\rightarrow\!2$ processes and are not supported by this effective field theory interpretation.
 The quadratic dependence of the interaction term thus reflects the underlying assumption that energy exchange in the dark sector is dominated by local, two-particle collisions.

-Within these assumptions, Eq. \eqref{Q1} should be interpreted as the coarse--grained, background--level manifestation of an underlying microphysical interaction, analogous to the annihilation and creation terms familiar from cosmological kinetic theory.
-The coefficients $A$ and $B$ parametrize the effective efficiency of the forward and inverse processes after averaging over phase space and macroscopic field configurations, and need not coincide despite originating from a symmetric microscopic interaction.
+Within these assumptions, Eq.~\eqref{Q1} is the background--level manifestation of an underlying microphysical interaction.
+The coefficients $A$ and $B$ parametrize the effective efficiency of the forward and inverse processes after averaging over phase space and macroscopic field configurations, and need not coincide despite originating from a symmetric microscopic interaction. {In particular, whereas $A$ maps onto the forward rate more directly (cold dark matter, $\bar\rho_{\rm DM}=\bar\rho_\chi$), $B$ is genuinely effective: because only the particle-like component of dark energy can scatter [condition (V3)], the inverse channel sources $\bar\rho_{\phi,{\rm part}}^2=f_{\rm part}^2\,\bar\rho_{\rm DE}^2$, with $f_{\rm part}\equiv\bar\rho_{\phi,{\rm part}}/\bar\rho_{\rm DE}$, so $B$ absorbs the factor $f_{\rm part}^2$ together with the inverse-channel threshold.
+A single transfer term $Q$ with opposite signs in Eqs.~\eqref{eqDM}--\eqref{eqDE} moreover presumes a closed background energy balance, exact only for $m_\chi\simeq m_\phi$; any residual per-event mismatch is likewise absorbed into the effective coefficients.} Appendix~\ref{app:micro} presents the renormalizable Lagrangian that generates the process, the conditions under which the quadratic form emerges, and the connection of $A$ and $B$ to the thermally-averaged cross sections.